m-soro/Business-Analytics/README.md

 ## [Welcome to the Program](#)

-Introduction to the program about where and how data applies to variety of industries.
+Introduction to the program about where and how data applies to a variety of industries.
 First project is to interpret a data visualization.

 #### [PROJECT - Interpret a Data Visualization](Welcome-to-the-Nanodegree-Program/README.md)